sylvielsstfr/mySIT-COM2025/notebooks/2025-06-26-AuxtelSpectroscopy/2025-10-14-PhotometricResolution/README.md

 ## notebooks

-### Attenuation in band for SED-flat extinction

-- ComputeMagAttenuationOZ_LSSTfilters.ipynb
-- ComputeMagAttenuationPWV_LSSTfilters.ipynb

 ### imported from getObsAtmo:

-Compare extinction at different wavelengths with extinction in bands
+Compare extinction at different wavelengths with extinction in bands May need ComputeMagAttenuation notebooks to pre-dcompute attenuation in bands for comparison with single wavelength attenuation
 - plot_transmvso2xairmass.ipynb
-- plot_transmvsozxairmass_chapuis.ipynb
+- creation 2024-11-24: **plot_transmvsozxairmass_chapuis.ipynb**
-- plot_transmvsozxairmass_huggins.ipynb
+- creation 2024-11-15: **plot_transmvsozxairmass_huggins.ipynb**
-- plot_transmvspwvxairmass.ipynb
+- creation 2024-11-24: **plot_transmvspwvxairmass.ipynb**
-- plot_transmvsrayleighxairmass.ipynb
+- creation 2024-11-24: **plot_transmvsrayleighxairmass.ipynb**
 - plot_transmvsrayleighxairmass_pyextinction.ipynb

+### Attenuation in band for SED-flat extinction using LSST Filters (rubin-sim)

+The results are used in the above noteooks
+- created 2024-10-15: **ComputeMagAttenuationOZ_LSSTfilters.ipynb**
+- created 2024-12-04: **ComputeMagAttenuationPWV_LSSTfilters.ipynb**

-### Evaluate resolution in band for SED-flat extinction
+### Evaluate resolution in Rubin-LSST bands for SED-flat extinction

-- ComputeMagResolutionOzone_LSSTfilters.ipynb
+It iuses the Rubin-Sim bands and rubin-sim
-- ComputeMagResolutionPWV_LSSTfilters.ipynb
+- creation 2024-10-15 :**ComputeMagResolutionOzone_LSSTfilters.ipynb**
-- ComputeMagResolutionPWV_LSSTfiltersFromMERRA2.ipynb
+- creation 2024-10-15 :**ComputeMagResolutionPWV_LSSTfilters.ipynb**
+- creation 2025-10-28 :**ComputeMagResolutionPWV_LSSTfiltersFromMERRA2.ipynb** : uses MERRA2 dispersion

 ### Find the resolution on PWV to achieve in order to comply to resolution in band Y